MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step3-copy-to-migrations.md

 description: "Step 3: Copy to migrations using Migration Manager."
 ---

-# Preview - Step 3: Copy to migrations
+# Step 3: Copy to migrations (preview)

 >[!Important]
-> This feature is currently in private preview and subject to change without notice.
+> Features described in this topic are part of a preview release.
+The content and the functionality are subject to change and are not subject to the standard SLAs for support.
+>
+>This preview release currently supports only small to medium Box accounts as features may not work on large Box accounts.
+For large Box accounts, we recommend you use the [Mover migration tool](https://Mover.io).

  After a Box user has been scanned and determined ready, add them to your migration list.

-1. Click the **Migrations** tab.
+1. Select the **Migrations** tab.
 The table will list all users that have been copied to migration.

 ![Migrations tab](media/mm-box-migration-tab.png)